Description of the Indicator

 How is the region doing?

-Lackawanna and Luzerne Counties have reported low counts of unhealthy AQI days over the past several years, though information for Luzerne County has been limited.
-The 2024 median AQI for Lackawanna County was 37, which represents a slight increase in quality.
-The medians have remained in the ‘Good’ range for all years analyzed.
-AQI has improved by 15.9 percent in Lackawanna County from 2000 to 2024, and by 17.8 percent in Luzerne County from 2000 to 2022.
+Lackawanna, Luzerne, and Wyoming Counties have reported low counts of unhealthy AQI days over the past several years, though current data for Luzerne County has been limited.
+The medians have remained in the ‘Good’ range for all years and geographies analyzed.